mnhat64/gradoop-benchmarks/README.md

-# gradoop-benchmarks
+# Gradoop Benchmarks
-This repository contains sets of Gradoop operator benchmarks designed to run on a cluster to help Gradoop developers assess performance implications of their changes.
+This repository contains sets of Gradoop operator benchmarks designed to run on a cluster to measure scalability and speedup of the operators.

+## Components

+* Cypher Pattern Matching (GDL)
+* Cypher Pattern Matching (CAPF)
+* Transactional Pattern Matching
+* Grouping
+* Sampling
+* Subgraph
+* Social Network Analytics workflows